jasonthepenguin/geogpt/README.md

 - Mapillary tokens are intended for client use; still rotate if leaked.
 - Default OSM tiles are great for demos; consider a dedicated tile provider for production.
 - The stub API currently returns 501.
 We’ll integrate OpenAI later.
+ - Image IDs: The app attempts to look up a nearby image using `answer` coordinates if none is provided, which is usually good enough but not guaranteed to be the exact spot.